splunk/public-o11y-docs/apm/span-tags/cmms.rst

         :alt: This image shows the MetricSet creation dialog box.

-5. Select how you want to add tag data to your Monitoring MetricSet from the dropdown.
+5. Select how you want to add tag or process data to your Monitoring MetricSet from the dropdown.
 See :ref:`mms-conf` for more details.
     a. :guilabel:`Service and all endpoint MMS:` Create an MMS for each of the selected service, as well as an MMS for each endpoint in each selected service.
     b. :guilabel:`Service and specific endpoint MMS:` Create an MMS for each of the selected service and an MMS for specific endpoints you select.
 To add :guilabel:`Endpoint Filters`, provide a list of endpoints or a regular expression pattern to generate MMS for specific endpoints you're interested in.
     c. :guilabel:`Service MMS only:` Create an MMS for each of the selected service and no endpoint-level MMS.